 Now, an agile start-up with a data lake type architecture can pose a question to their data scientist in the morning and get a report back, complete with data insights in the afternoon, of the same day!
 However, companies with more rigid systems are being driven by their data and the limitations of their internal systems or architecture.
 They are losing control of their own operations, sometimes due to the complexities imposed by regulation, but more likely because of how data is being used and/or a lack of key related skills.

 Business analysts are trying to cope as best they can but the methods and ways of looking at data may need to change before things get better.
 Some vendors have tried to capitalise on the confusion by selling packaged analytics solutions that claim to serve up the information business leaders need, without doing the important and hard data work first.
 I wonder if they’re really solving a problem or just creating a bigger one?
 Aren’t these new analytics and data services just adding another layer of detachment, at a time when that is the last thing that’s needed?
 The hard work still has to be done by someone, and there will need to be a few more breakthroughs in AI to get us there.
-In the meantime, experts are needed – just merely providing access to the data is not enough, you need people who can interpret it the right way, not just draw pretty charts.
+In the meantime, experts are needed – just merely providing access to the data is not enough, you need people who can interpret it the right way, not just draw pleasant charts.

-Surely better now to roll up your sleeves, grab your data and start to get deep and dirty with it – that’s if you can get hold of it in the first place.
-If you can get access to the data, the challenge then becomes one of having the right tools to process it.
-Begin by manipulating and transforming your data into something useful, so you can use it in new, meaningful and truly helpful ways.
+Surely it's better to roll up your sleeves, grab your data and start to get deep and dirty with it – that’s if you can get hold of it in the first place.
+If you can get access to the data, the challenge becomes one of having the right tools to process it.
+Begin by manipulating and transforming your data into something useful, so you can use it in new, meaningful and helpful ways.
 Modern interpretations of the data warehouses are now adapting to allow for more agile ways of working.
 This movement is being led by the data lake concept, which reverses data processing techniques on their head, releasing vast possibilities that can be completed in a fraction of the time it took to do before – if they could have been done at all.
 But all this requires deep and joined up thinking across the organisation.

 Watch our webinar Analyzing the Analytics Function to learn more about how data analysis depends on understanding and processing your data in order to get the results you seek.